sotieno/RouteRover/README.md

 # RouteRover

 ## Introduction
-RouteRover is a web application for optimizing and visualizing routes between two points based on mode of travel.
+RouteRover is a web application that allows users to plan routes between two points based on mode of travel.

 ## Features

-- Calculate the shortest route between two locations.
+- Calculate the route between two locations.
-- Visualize the optimized route on a map.
+- Visualize the route on a map.
 - User-friendly web interface.

 ## Getting started